Chidiebube-Precious/printf/README.md

 0x11.
 C - printf
 A collaboration project by
-Precious Ezeokoye and Barnabas Adeyemo
+Precious Ezeokoye and Barnabas Adeyemo.